razerofficial/CSDK_SampleApp/README.md

 * Note: Visit the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) to find the latest supported plugin for Chroma RGB.

+* Note: This version includes Unicode support for paths with special characters.

 # C++ SDK - Chroma Animation Sample App

 **Table of Contents**